Uniform remarkably complements headless CMS

 Gratifyingly, headless integration saves the day: You select the headless CMS along with the front-end technology you want, and then integrate them through composable orchestration.
 Three major benefits result:

-Personalization returns as a familiar workflow.
-Instead of having developers programmatically add personalization and relinquishing control to them, business teams can personalize webpages as they used to through composable orchestration.
+- Personalization returns as a familiar workflow.
+Instead of having developers programmatically add personalization and relinquish control, business teams can personalize webpages as they used to through composable orchestration.

 Adding your CMS to Uniform results in a headless CMS that yields flexibility and speed in addition to the traditional CMS benefits.
-Three advantages come to mind:
+Several advantages come to mind:

 Uniform sets up an environment in which systems work together smoothly and lets teams work independently to get their work to end users.
 Marketers and merchandisers get to choose content from any and control the visual presentation to create digital experiences, and developers can focus on features and components that add value rather than having to manage publication workflows.